Hassan-Ibrahim-1/terrain/README.md

 Make sure you have zig 0.14, assimp, glfw and libjpeg installed on your system and then run
 `zig build run`

-Go back into the project directory and run `premake run` to compile.
-Should just work on M-series Macs